 - Light Threshold

+The minimum amount of light for a light to contribute for lighting.
 This light threshold does not take the light shape into account and may not suit every case.
-That is why we provide a per-light override where you can just set the cut off distance ().
+That is why Blender provides a per-light override where you can just set the cut off distance.

 The influence distance is also used as shadow far clip distance, which might affect how shadows looks.
-This influence distance does not concern sun lights that still have a far clip distance.
+This influence distance does not affect sun lights that still have a far clip distance.

 The Soft Shadows method is not physically based and will not match Cycles for very large lights.

-A 512 px cubemap has 6 x 512 x 512 pixels in it.
+A 512 px cubemap has 6 × 512 × 512 pixels in it.
 Tweaking the Size parameters can have a big impact on memory consumption and performance.